 In general, a governing body — a city council or independent utility board — has authority over a public power utility’s retail rates.
 In some states, and in certain circumstances, a state regulatory commission may have jurisdiction.

 State regulatory commissions fully regulate public utility rates in Indiana, Maine, Maryland, Rhode Island, Vermont, and Wisconsin.
 Commissions regulate rates for services offered outside of municipal limits in Colorado, Kansas, Mississippi, New Hampshire, New Jersey, Pennsylvania, South Carolina, and Wyoming.
 Commissions regulate rates only under specific conditions in Alaska, Florida, Louisiana, Massachussetts, New Mexico, New York, Texas, and West Virginia.

-Learn about the types of governing bodies [link to the specific report landing page once available] that oversee public power utilities, their scope of authority and responsibilities, and the term limits and compensation of governing body members.
+Learn about the types of governing bodies that oversee public power utilities, their scope of authority and responsibilities, and the term limits and compensation of governing body members.

 Public power utilities are not-for-profit entities that provide electricity to customers at the lowest rates.
 Homes powered by public power utilities pay nearly 15 percent less than homes powered by private utilities.
 Businesses that get electricity from public power utilities also pay less than businesses that get electricity from private utilities.